-The financial situation of the National Government (i.e., Government of India) is rather healthy since 1999-2000.
+The financial situation of the National Government (i.e., Government of India) is rather healthy since 1999-2000 as shown in the Master Plan Study Report.
 It means that the Government finance has been supported by both the tax revenue in revenue account (current account) and receipts in the form of public debt in capital account and there is a sharp rise in them since 1999-2000.

 Out of the total tax revenue, around 62 % - 74 % comes from the taxes on commodities and services which are indirect taxes.
-The receipts in revenue account (current account), i.e., grant-in-aid are less than 1 % consisting of external grant assistance and aid materials & equipment in the nation as discussed in the Master Plan Study Report.
+The receipts in revenue account (current account), i.e., grant-in-aid is less than 1 % consisting of external grant assistance and aid materials & equipment in the nation as discussed in the Master Plan Study Report.
 The share of the external debt to the capital income ranges between 2.0 % to 3.2 %.